 Q4: What makes cricket flour a sustainable protein choice?

-Q5: can the addition of cricket flour affect the baking process or muffin texture?
+Q5: Can the addition of cricket flour affect the baking process or muffin texture?

 Insights and Conclusions